OpenFusionist/beacon-rewards/README.md

 A high-performance validator reward statistics service for Ethereum validators.
 Tracks and caches validator rewards, providing a RESTful API for querying reward data and deposit analytics.

+## Repository layout

+- This repo houses the Go backend and the web frontend together
+- The backend is fully standalone: you can clone the repo and run the commands below without installing any frontend toolchain or dependencies.
+- If you only need the API, ignore any frontend-related directories when they appear; the frontend will keep its own README and build steps.
+- To run in API-only mode (no HTML pages or static assets), set `ENABLE_FRONTEND=false` in your environment; the API routes will stay available.

 ## Quick Start

 ### Installation